MicrosoftDocs/win32/desktop-src/Msi/accessibility.md

 ---
-Description: Authors should be aware of the tables and fields in the following list when designing their UI to be in compliance with Active Accessibility guidelines. ms.assetid: 516e504e-7895-4388-a38e-fd2fc7dfd61d
+description: Authors should be aware of the tables and fields in the following list when designing their UI to be in compliance with Active Accessibility guidelines. ms.assetid: 516e504e-7895-4388-a38e-fd2fc7dfd61d
 title: Accessibility (Windows Installer) ms.topic: article